What is American Consequences?

 - J. is the H. L. Mencken fellow at the Cato Institute, a member of the editorial board of World Affairs and a regular panelist on NPR’s Wait… Wait… Don’t Tell Me.

-We publish American Weekly Consequences once each week, updating you on the latest happenings from big trends and ideas we’re following.
+We publish American Daily Consequences to update you on the latest happenings from big trends and ideas we’re following.
 It’s written by the American Consequences editorial team, along with commentary from P.J.
 O’Rourke.
-It’s currently published each week on Wednesday afternoons.
+It’s currently published each morning at 7 a.m.
+Eastern time.

 How does American Consequences work?